JuliaInterop/RCall.jl/docs/src/gettingstarted.md

 - A low level API: [`reval`](@ref), [`rcall`](@ref) and [`rcopy`](@ref) etc.

 ## R REPL mode
-The R REPL mode allows real time switching between the Julia prompt and R promot.
+The R REPL mode allows real time switching between the Julia prompt and R promt.
 Press `$` to activate the R REPL mode and the R prompt will be shown.
 (Press `backspace` to leave R REPL mode in case you did not know.)

 ```r
 julia> foo = 1